mine-x/ctf-writeups/2025-target-cyber-defense-challenge/8_shadow_commit/README.md

 - `reflog` (found in `logs/HEAD`): the reference log locally records every update to the HEAD (pointer to the current commit), branches, and other references - including commits, checkouts, resets, and rebases
   - This is notably different from `git log`, which shows the linear commit history by recursively traversing the parent commits

 Even with limited background in git, I recognized that `reflog` was going to be important in this challenge.
-However, I only realized after several hours of going down rabbit holes that my initial understanding of the `reflog` was not accurate, and this was the key for me to get back on the right track.
+However, I only realized after several hours of going down rabbit holes that my initial understanding of the `reflog` output was not accurate, and this was the key for me to get back on the right track.

 ![reflog](./reflog.png)
 The first line shows that `malbyte` (the threat actor) had cloned `backupy.git` as observed in the previous challenge.
 Scrolling through the `reflog` output confirms that it is being displayed in chronological order (the version numbers are increasing).
 So, after cloning the repo, a rebase occurred, which rewrote the commit history by reapplying one branch `https://github.com/elesiuta/backupy.git` onto this branch.
 This was almost certainly performed to hide something suspicious.
 All subsequent actions shown in the `reflog` are rebase actions, except there was one `commit (amend)` action: